konstanzer/Ace_versus_Ace/README.md

 * Both pitchers are right-handed.
 * Cole has a higher mean break on every pitch.
 * As deGrom uses his changeup more, less may be better.
-* Sliders and curveballs tail (move way from a right-handed batter.)
+* Sliders and curveballs tail (move away from a right-handed batter.)
 * Fastballs and changeups fade (move in on a right-handed batter.)

 <img alt="" src="src/visuals/Gerrit Cole_pfx_x_density.png" width='1000'>